 Both styrofoam and plastic bags are accepted at this special collection event hosted by the City of Kirkland.
 We also accept flexible styrofoam (EPE) and white plastic strapping.
 Materials must be clean, dry and empty, and should be sorted by type and color.
 Please remove packing tape and labels.
 Packing peanuts are not accepted at StyroFest.

-(PDF, 250kb) for details.
-The event is open to Kirkland residents only - please bring Kirkland ID or proof of residence.
+(PDF, 267kb) for details.
+The event is open to Kirkland residents only.

 Many grocery stores accept plastic bags for recycling.
 Bundle your bread bags, newspaper bags, produce bags, dry cleaning bags, and more to return to stores.
 See all accepted items, and find more locations beyond Kirkland, at BagYourBags.com